microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 <div class="info" data-title="Note">

 > If this is your first time opening Azure Cloud Shell, be sure to click the **Bash** button when asked presented with the environment selector as all command line instructions in this workshop are intended to be run in a POSIX shell.
 You may also be asked to create a storage account for your Cloud Shell.
 Go ahead and select **No storage account required**, then select your subscription and click **Apply**.

 ![](https://placehold.co/800x400)

 > If you do not use a storage account for your Cloud Shell, you will have to pull down the kubeconfig file when the shell is closed and re-opened or when the session times out.

 </div>

+Set an environment variable to store the name of your resource group.

 ```bash
 RG_NAME=<resource-group-name>